swich11/item-sorter/README.md

         ...
     }
 </pre>
-The conf_dect in perception/ItemDetector.py should be modified to suit new objects in the form
+The conf_dict in perception/ItemDetector.py should be modified to suit new objects in the form
 <pre>
     conf_dict = {
         "[OBJECT LABEL]" : (0.0, None),